-- 4.7.1.
-Staff and students are expected to develop professional relationships with students.
+- 5.10.1.
+Staff members are expected to develop professional relationships with students.
 Although such relationships may require a strong element of pastoral care, it is important to maintain a level of professional distance.
-Under no circumstances are staff allowed to share their personal contact details or those of others with students. - 4.7.2.
+Under no circumstances are staff allowed to share their personal contact details or those of others with students. - 5.10.2.
 All one-to-one tutorials (or other one-to-one student/staff meetings) must be held in a ground floor space.
-Suitable rooms would be the Bromwich, Newman or Dwyer rooms the small lecture hall or a quiet corner of the Couve de Murville room. - 4.7.3.
-Computer and network access is available in the Bromwich room and the lecture halls if required. - 4.7.4.
-The door to the room must remain open and the users of the room must sit far enough into the room to be seen but not heard by passers-by. - 4.7.5.
-It is recommended that the tutor and student sit across a desk from each other; with the student seated nearest to the exit. - 4.7.6.
+Suitable rooms would be the Bromwich, Newman or Dwyer rooms, the small lecture hall, or a quiet corner of the Couve de Murville room. - 5.10.3.
+Computer and network access is available in the Bromwich room and the lecture halls if required. - 5.10.4.
+The door to the room must remain open and the users of the room must sit far enough into the room to be seen but not heard by passers-by. - 5.10.5.
+It is recommended that the tutor and student sit across a desk from each other; with the student seated nearest to the exit. - 5.10.6.
 The student should make a note of the key points discussed during the tutorial to share with the tutor either at the conclusion of the tutorial or shortly thereafter, to form part of the student's personal development.
+The

-The notes would then be referred to at the next tutorial to clarify areas of improvement or those still in need of development. - 4.7.7.
+- notes would then be referred to at the next tutorial to clarify areas of improvement or those still in need of development. - 5.10.7.
 Either party has the right to terminate a tutorial if he/she feels uncomfortable.
-The reason(s) for the termination must be made clear to the other party at the time and a record made of the event, to be kept on the student file. - 4.7.8.
+The reason(s) for the termination must be made clear to the other party at the time and a record made of the event, to be kept on the student file. - 5.10.8.
 If both parties believe it would be helpful, an attempt should be made to put right any disagreements through discussions in the presence of a third party.
-If successful, the student/tutor relationship can continue. - 4.7.9.
+If successful, the student/tutor relationship can continue. - 5.10.9.
 If the third party discussion is either not agreed to or is unsuccessful the tutorial would need to be re-arranged with a different tutor and/or the presence of a chaperone.